-On the 13th day of Israel's so-called Operation Protective Edge, stories of entire families collectively pulverized, women and children keenly targeted by Israeli soldiers saturate the media.
-Until now, 430 Palestinians have been killed, mostly women and children, and 18 Israel soldiers been killed at the hands of the Resistance.
-In Shejaiya, elders, mothers and children scrambled for cover as shells mercilessly rained down, stealing the souls of countless innocents.
+Israel's "Operation Protective Edge" has brought stories of entire families collectively pulverized and women and children keenly targeted by Israeli soldiers.
+By the end of July 24, more than 760 Palestinians have been killed, mostly women and children, and at least 32 Israel soldiers been killed in 17 days of fighting.

-The destruction is overwhelming, and everywhere, Palestinians lament there is nowhere that is safe.
+The destruction is overwhelming, and everywhere Palestinians lament there is nowhere that is safe.
 Regardless, resolve is strong and the people of Gaza will not resign themselves to surrender.

-The resistance movement in Gaza is often misrepresented intentionally at times, and at other times innocuously.
+The resistance movement in Gaza is often misrepresented intentionally, and at other times innocuously.
 In the heat of the information battle that has ensued since Israel unleashed its latest war many facts and essential context have gone missing.